CZ-NIC/knot/doc/operation.rst

 is present with zone contents.
 When the journal gets full, the changes are merged into this special changeset.

-There is also a :ref:`safety hard limit <database_journal-db-max-size>` for overall journal database size, but it's strongly recommended to set the per-zone limits in a way to prevent hitting this one.
+There is also a :ref:`safety hard limit <database_journal-db-max-size>` for overall journal database size, but it's strongly recommended to set :ref:`the per-zone limits <zone_journal-max-usage>` in a way to prevent hitting this one.
 For LMDB, it's hard to recover from the database-full state.
 For wiping one zone's journal, see *knotc zone-purge +journal* command.

 .. [#fn-hc] This constant is hardcoded.